giabach1106/MGHT-Scraper/README.md

     * Login and Open your eBook
     * Open the broswer's DevTools (Ctrl+Shift+I or F12)
     * Navigate to the Networktab and watch while navigating between pages or chapters in the eBook.
-    * Look for a request where the URL includes something like:
+    * Look for a request where the URL starts with "epub-factory-cdn.mheducation.com/publish" and ends with '.xhtml':
     ```bash https://epub-factory-cdn.mheducation.com/publish/sn_abc123/OPS/s9ml/chapter005/ch05_reader_10.xhtml" ```
-    * Replace the numeric parts with placeholders in BASE_URL:
+    * Replace the "sn_######" inside the BASE_URL (or any numeric parts with placeholders with different format):

     ```bash
     BASE_URL = (